Welcome

 Our class venue is: Ladybarn Community Hub, Royle Street, Ladybarn, M14 6RN.
 Parking is available, with public transport nearby.
 We open up the hall up to 10 minutes prior to the class starting.

 All our classes start at 7.30pm and last for two hours.
+There will be short water breaks between each dance.
 Wear ordinary loose, comfortable clothing and flat shoes or trainers.
 Bring a re-usable bottle of water to class.

-Your first class with us is £3 (half price). £6 per class thereafter, (£5 for RSCDS members).
-Payment by cash or cheque only.
-Block-payment options available.
+Your first class with us is £3 (in Cash please). £7 per class thereafter, (£6 for RSCDS members).
+Block-payment options available by bank transfer (see the Prices and Membership Page for more detail.
 Class fees cover the hall hire, public liability insurance and administrative costs.
 We are a not-for-profit organization.

 Class Timetable